Sinead Kavanagh

 Sinead Kavanagh is an Irish female mixed martial artist who competes in the Featherweight division of the Bellator MMA.
-Fight Matrix had her ranked #10 Women's Featherweight from April 2021 till July 2021, and March 2022.
+Fight Matrix had her ranked at #10 in Women's Featherweight from April 2021 till July 2021, and March 2022.
 She is currently ranked #8 in the World.
-As of February 7, 2023, she is #10 in the Bellator Women's pound-for-pound Rankings and #3 in the Bellator Women's Featherweight Rankings.

 Background

 Kavanagh is the middle child in a family of five siblings.
 She was a tomboy growing up.
 At eight years old, she started training stand-up disciplines including karate, boxing and kickboxing.
 She continued in these for many years, and had a desire to pursue martial arts further.

 While still in high school, Kavanagh gave birth to her son Leon, however Leon's father died.
 She had a tough upbringing, with her mother forming a drinking habit after her brother and sister were killed in a car crash, and becoming homeless at a young age.

 Kavanagh became a five-time national boxing champion, and competed alongside Katie Taylor on the Irish team that went to the World Championships in 2012.
 But after losing multiple fights, she decided to quit the sport.